 Ivan is a vivacious character and full of love for Peggy of the Cove, and the town itself!
-As soon as we stepped out of the car he came over to introduce himself and wrangle my children into the scenery for photographs.
 The grounds of the museum have a playground, a giant lobster trap, a painted rainbow tree, and other fun photographic props!
-The cutest is a giant anchor made of Styrofoam, which children can lift above their heads.

-Inside the museum, Ivan showed us what inspired him to write the books, about Peggy of the Cove.
-At the tail end of Hurricane Josephine in 1996, Ivan took a photograph of a wave splashing up on the rocks at Peggy’s Cove.
+Inside the museum, Ivan showed us what inspired him to write the books, Peggy of the Cove.
+He explains to visitors that at the tail end of Hurricane Josephine in 1996, Ivan took a photograph of a wave splashing up on the rocks at Peggy’s Cove.
 In the wave was the silhouette of a woman.
 This photograph inspired Ivan to paint a painting called the Rescue of Peggy and write the story of her rescue.

 The legend of Peggy’s Cove has two versions.
 The first is perhaps rather obvious; the cove was once known as Margaret’s Cove because of its location at the entrance to St. Margaret’s Bay.
 When abbreviated, it becomes Peggy’s Cove, an area known the world-over for its scenic beauty, attracting visitors from near and far.